symkovych/symkovych/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
 I started my coding journey in the institute.
 My paper topic was a LAMP (Linux, Apach, MySQL, Perl) web application for schools.
 I taught IT in a public school after my degree.
 The school program linked to Pascal language, it was outdated so I added Python to my teaching materials.
 Anyway it was a nice experience but I wanted to develop my coding skills so I signed into a fullstack (React/Node) course in 2017.
 I got my course certificate and in the same week I got a job in IT company in my hometown.
 I worked there for 4 years.
-After years of fruit corporation with the IT company.
-I decided to learn a new tech stack for this reason I went to another company which uses GraphQL Apollo Typescript trio.
+After years of fruitful cooperation with the IT company, I decided to learn a new tech stack for this reason I went to another company which uses GraphQL Apollo Typescript trio.

 My devops and BE skills aren't my strong side, for this reason I am doing more fullstack tasks in my current project and I am learning the aws developer associate course.